-Prerequisite: MBAP 5996 or FINC 3155
+Prerequisite: MBAP 6061

-MBAP 6071 Marketing Management, 3 Credits
+MBAP 6071 Marketing Management 3 Credits

 This course develops the environmental, managerial, and strategic planning aspects of marketing theory and practice.
 The characteristics and management of markets are examined in topics that include the marketing environment, components of the marketing mix, market segmentation, and planning.
 Students gain experience through conducting marketing mix exercises, engaging in marketing simulations, and by producing and presenting actual marketing plans.